 Individual Graphic Performance

-As we previously mentioned, in each Series the children could obtain a mark of 0 to 4 representational drawings.
-In order to study individual graphic performance, we grouped together the children who produced "at least 1" representational drawing and those who achieved a mark of "4" (Table 1).
+As we previously mentioned, in each Set the children could obtain a scoreof 0 to 4 representational drawings.
+In order to study individual graphic performance, we grouped together the children who produced "at least 1" representational drawing and those who achieved a scoreof "4" (Table 1).
 Children tend to create at least one representational drawing in this task when they use a circle to represent all the objects, a strategy that would demonstrate a transition between a scribble and a representational drawing (Callaghan, 1999).
-To achieve the "4" mark it was necessary to not only represent the distinction of shapes between a ball and a stick with a circle and an open line, but to also depict combinations of shapes on the paper (circles and lines for object 2 and two circles for object 4) and differences in size between the shapes (object 3) (see Figure 1).
+To achieve the "4" scoreit was necessary to not only represent the distinction of shapes between a ball and a stick with a circle and an open line, but to also depict combinations of shapes on the paper (circles and lines for object 2 and two circles for object 4) and differences in size between the shapes (object 3) (see Figure 1).

 ---------------------------------------------------------